Offer-Letters.com

 For companies that offer annual bonuses, the most common bonus targets in my experience are 30% and 40%, although CEOs can get much higher, and 25% and 50% are not unheard of.

-I strategize with clients to obtain a signing bonus, sometimes called sign-on or starting bonus.
-These bonuses are easier to get in hot markets such as that of the past few years.
+I strategize with clients to obtain a signing bonus, sometimes called a sign-on or starting bonus.
+These bonuses are easier to get in hot markets.

-Most signing bonuses have claw-back provisions, requiring repayment of all or part in the event of departure by the executive within a year.
-These provisions should be negotiated to minimize the look-back time period, to pro-rate any repayment and to exempt from repayment if the Company fires the executive.
+Most signing bonuses have claw-back provisions, requiring repayment of all or part in the event of departure within a year.
+These provisions should be negotiated to minimize the look-back period, to pro-rate any repayment, and to exempt repayment if the company fires the executive.

 Experience teaches all of the things that have to happen in order for stock options to provide the returns commonly expected.
 Some of the risks that preclude or reduce favorable financial returns can be reduced through negotiation of terms in, and by additions to, Offer Letters.